jacnel/co-res/README.md

 # Initial Setup

-To begin, we setup two Ubuntu VM's, running on VirtualBox, on a single machine in Lehigh Universities Sandbox Lab.
+To begin, we setup two Ubuntu VM's, running on VirtualBox, on a single machine in Lehigh University's Sandbox Lab.
 A program that locks the memory bus through atomic operations on unaligned addresses, which access memory spanning more than one cache line, is resident on our target VM.
 The attacker contains another program that attempts to read from memory and monitors the performance.
 This is an operation garunteed to lock the memory bus for the Intel x86 architecture.